mdenet/educationplatform-docker/README.md

 git submodule foreach 'git rm --cached -r .'
 ```

 - Ensure that the docker daemon is running by starting Docker Desktop from the start menu or by powershell command
 ```
-& "C:\Program Files\Docker\Docker\Docker Desktop.exe"
+& "[DOCKER_INSTALL_PATH]\Docker\Docker Desktop.exe"
 ```
+where `DOCKER_INSTALL_PATH` is the path to install docker which  usually defaults to
+`C:\Program Files\Docker`.

 - Ensure that the docker is set to use the linux engine by right-clicking the Docker Desktop icon in the system tray menu and selecting use linux engine or by running the command
 ```
-C:\Program Files\Docker\Docker\DockerCli.exe -SwitchDaemon -SwitchLinuxEngine
+[DOCKER_INSTALL_PATH]\Docker\DockerCli.exe -SwitchDaemon -SwitchLinuxEngine
 ```

 ## Checkout the repository